 UpbeatRhythms.com – the Practice Pad

-Now we turn our attention to sixteenth notes, and you’ll notice right away the 16th note looks almost like an eighth note.
+Now, if we’re going up to the 16th notes, you’ll notice right away the 16th note looks almost like an eighth note.
 The only difference is the 16th note has two flags instead of one.
 And the 16th note has half the value of an 8th note.
 And also looking here at 16th note rests, it looks almost like an eighth note rest except it has two little flags instead of the one.

 So there you have your 16th note, which is half the value of an eighth note.